bebleo/python-template/README.md

 1. `setup.cfg`, putting your own values in for author, author email, project name, description, and version.
 2. `LICENSE` update the copyright name with an appropriate vaslue.
+3. Set the contact information in the `CODE_OF_CONDUCT.md` to an appropriate value that people can use to contact the project team about violations and/or concerns.
-2. Rename the project folder to match the name.
+4. Rename the project folder to match the name.
 From inside the repository run `mv ./package_name ./{{ project.name }}` substituting the name of your package for "{{ project.name }}".